 The public may submit a written comment or position statement online until 4 p.m. on the day of the meeting (or 2.5 hours prior to the beginning of the meeting when it is not scheduled to begin at 7 p.m.).

 The number of written comments and position statements received will be read after the title of the particular agenda item.
 All written comments and names of those who submit position statements will be shared with the City Council and posted in the City’s meeting management system on the day of the meeting.

 Questions regarding online sign-up may be directed to the Community Services Department by calling (630) 305-5300.

 Citizen participation rules are outlined in section 1-5-6-6: - CITIZEN PARTICIPATION of the Naperville Municipal Code.

 The City Welcomes All Views and Opinions

 Speakers must limit their remarks to no more than three minutes.
-Petitioners (applicant or attorney) may speak on an agenda item first and have up to 10 minutes.
-Petitioners are also granted a five-minute rebuttal once all other speakers have commented.
+Petitioners may speak on an agenda item first and have up to 10 minutes, and are also granted a five-minute rebuttal once all other speakers have commented.

 When Your Name is Called

 If you signed up to speak, staff will call your name at the appropriate time during the City Council meeting.
 Once your name is called you may identify yourself for the public record and then address remarks to the City Council as a whole.
 Speak clearly and try to limit remarks directly to the matter under discussion.
 Speakers are called in the order they sign up.